3amSpark/hi-institute/README.md

 # HI Institute

 A monorepo containing multiple sites for HI Institute, built with [Astro](https://astro.build/) and shared UI components.
+By Adrian.

 ## Project Structure